Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

 We are now in a position to prove Theorem~\ref{theo:main}.
-Indeed, we use the Poincar\'e Recurrence Theorem in order to show that under the conditions of Theorem~\ref{theo:main}, Lemma~\ref{lem:sadic7.9crit} can be applied to almost all directive sequences $\bsigma\in D$.
+Indeed, we use the Poincar\'e Recurrence Theorem together with the ergodicity of $\nu$ in order to show that under the conditions of Theorem~\ref{theo:main}, Lemma~\ref{lem:sadic7.9crit} can be applied to almost all directive sequences $\bsigma \in D$.

-\begin{proof}[Conclusion of the proof of Theorem~\ref{theo:main}] According to the assumptions of Theorem~\ref{theo:main}, there is a periodic sequence $(\tau_0,\dots,\tau_{k-1})^\infty \in D$ such that $\tau = \tau_0 \circ \cdots \circ \tau_{k-1}$ is a Pisot substitution and the substitutive system $(X_\tau,\Sigma)$ has purely discrete spectrum.
-By Lemma~\ref{rem:spectrumEquiv}, $\tau$~satisfies the geometric coincidence condition.
-By Lemma~\ref{l:nuBC}, there is a $C \in \NN$ such that
+\begin{proof}[Conclusion of the proof of Theorem~\ref{theo:main}] According to the assumptions of Theorem~\ref{theo:main}, there is a sequence $(\tau_n) \in D$ with period~$k$ and positive range such that $\tau = \tau_{[0,k)}$ is a Pisot substitution and the substitutive dynamical system $(X_\tau,\Sigma)$ has purely discrete spectrum.
+Lemma~\ref{rem:spectrumEquiv} implies that $\tau$ satisfies the geometric coincidence condition.
+By Lemma~\ref{l:nuBC} and the positive range of $(\tau_n)$, there is $C \in \NN$ such that